Vietnam.vn - Nền tảng quảng bá Việt Nam

 Becoming a national intangible cultural heritage, the journey of "revival" and shining of Ngu Tro Vien Khe (Dong Khe commune, Dong Son) is a journey full of difficulties and challenges.
 On that journey, we cannot fail to mention the contribution of "child" Le Thi Canh (Vien Khe 1 village) - who has been attached to Ngu Tro Vien Khe for 35 years.

-We met Ms. Le Thi Canh (born in 1971) at the 20th Ethnic Culture Festival and Traditional Costume Performance of Thanh Hoa Province in 2024, taking place in Thanh Hoa City in March 2024.
-With a petite and lively figure, Ms. Canh played a good role as a companion, leading the team of 40 members to successfully perform the Lamp Dance - a performance that left a deep impression on the audience.
+We met Ms. Le Thi Canh (born in 1971) at the 20th Ethnic Culture Festival and the performance of traditional costumes of Thanh Hoa province's ethnic groups in 2024, taking place in Thanh Hoa city in March 2024.
+With a petite and active figure, Ms. Canh played a good role as a companion, leading the team of 40 members to successfully perform the Lamp Dance - a performance that left a deep impression on the audience.

 Sharing with us, Ms. Canh said that she did not know when the Five Tro Vien Khe had appeared, but since she was a child, she loved and "memorized" all 12 plays.
 With many typical performances, such as: Lamp Dance, Fairy Cuoi, To Vu, Drum and Wooden Bell, Thiep, Van Vuong (Tiger), Thuy (Water Ward), Leo Day, Xiem Thanh (Champa), Hoa Lan, Tu Huan, Ngo Quoc...
 Among them, Drum and Wooden Bell is the most unique and difficult performance that Ms. Canh had to practice diligently.

 Until now, Ms. Canh still remembers clearly the strict rules in selecting the students in the past when participating in Ngu Tro Vien Khe.
 The students chosen, in addition to being attractive, must be unmarried girls, unmarried boys, have no funerals, have a reason...
-Depending on each student, the number of students selected will be different.
-Therefore, when being selected as a "student", for Ms. Le Thi Canh, it is an extremely great pride and the result of a whole process of hard training.
-Being agile and artistically talented, since 1989, Ms. Canh has been honored to be one of the typical students, honored to bring Ngu Tro Vien Khe to perform at many events and major cultural festivals in the district and province.
+Depending on each student, the number of students chosen will be different.
+Therefore, when being chosen as a "student", for Ms. Le Thi Canh, it is an extremely great pride and the result of a whole process of hard training.
+Being agile and artistically talented, since 1989, Ms. Canh has been honored to be one of the typical students, honored to bring Ngu Tro Vien Khe to perform at many events and major cultural festivals in the district and in the province.

 Before saying goodbye to us, Ms. Canh expressed: "I really hope that Ngu Tro Vien Khe will become closer to the young generation, especially students in schools and cultural and artistic clubs in the district.
 Accordingly, it is necessary to include Ngu Tro Vien Khe in some extracurricular activities or perform at some school movement activities...
 From there, help children love and participate in preserving and promoting the value of the precious cultural heritage left by their ancestors."